Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 The research must rely upon the principles of the physical or biological sciences, engineering, or computer science.

 There you have it.
-If you still don’t think you qualify, let’s go over why many companies don’t believe they’re eligible for the R&D tax credit.
+If you still don’t think you qualify, let’s go over why many companies don’t believe they’re eligible for the startup R&D tax credit.

 5 Reasons Companies Think They Don’t Qualify

-It’s easy to think your business doesn’t qualify for the R&D tax credit if it’s not a major tech company or finding a cure for cancer.
+It’s easy to think your business doesn’t qualify for the startup R&D tax credit if it’s not a major tech company or finding a cure for cancer.
 But don’t sell your business so short.
 Here are five reasons companies don’t think they’re eligible:

 1. They don’t employ staff with engineering or science degrees